-If you have even a little experience in SEO, you know backlinks matter.
+If you have just the slightest experience in SEO, you know backlinks matter.
 It’s no secret that receiving and giving links can help you rank higher.
-Today we’ll look at exactly how that happens by explaining inbound and outbound links.
+Today we’ll look at exactly how that happens by explaining inbound and outbound links and their differences.

 Both inbound and outbound links are important for SEO because they improve the user experience and provide additional context to Google.
 The first part of that equation, the user experience, matters because hyperlinks are how users navigate the web.
 Without them, users virtually cannot find and visit other pages.